jibsen/brieflz/readme.txt

 History
 -------

+ v1.03  *: The blzpack code should hopefully be more endian-neutral now.

  v1.02  *: Made it more obvious that blz_depack requires the length
            of the depacked data, not the packed data.
 Updated the